StudyArchive/Computer-Networking-A-Top-Down-Approach/Chapter2/2.1 Principles of Network Applications/README.md

     - always communicate with server.
         - do not communicate with client each other
     - may be intermittently connected
-    - ma have dynamic IP address
+    - may have dynamic IP address

 P2P architecture